 A powerful motivator to get deer up and moving is a significant cold front or precipitation event.
-Early or late season weather changes often trigger nocturnal bucks to move a bit more during shooting hours.
-Get in the woods when weather changes, and also remember to hunt the wind intelligently.
+Early- or late-season temperature drops and storms often trigger nocturnal bucks to move a bit more during shooting hours.
+So get in the woods when the weather changes, and also remember to hunt the wind intelligently.

 4. Control Your Scent

 A deer’s nose is its most powerful survival tool.
-It allows them to sense danger, find food, and sniff out other deer from a half a mile away or more.
-That also means deer can smell you from a crazy distance.
+It allows them to sense danger, find food, and sniff out other deer from half a mile away or more.
+That also means deer can smell you from an impressive distance.
 Eliminating your scent is critical when hunting a reclusive nocturnal buck.
-This blog has tips to help you do that.
+Find odor-reducing tips in this blog.

 5. Go in Stealth

-You’ve probably been told ad nauseum not to spook the deer.
-But most of the time we don’t realize just how much noise we make—even when we’re trying to be ultra-quiet.
-Wrappers, snaps, crackling packs, carabiners clinking metal—and especially our side-by-sides—are like death knells to deer’s fine-tuned ears.
+You’ve been told ad nauseam not to spook the deer.
+But most of the time we don’t realize just how much noise we make, even when we’re trying to be ultra-quiet.
+Wrappers, snaps, crackling packs, clinking carabiners—and especially our side-by-sides—are like death knells to deer’s fine-tuned ears.
 Get in and out of ambush locations silently and create noninvasive access points to stands and cameras so as not to disturb wary bucks’ core food sources and bedding areas.

 6. Avoid the Crowds

-Sunrise and sunset are when deer are naturally inclined to move, so of course that’s when we hunters hit the woods hard.
-To avoid pressure from the crowds, try hunting nocturnal bucks from more secluded areas or at midday, when many hunters abandon their efforts for a few hours.
-Specifically, try the hours between 10 a.m. and 2 p.m.; this period has proven fruitful for persistent hunters and studies show it’s a time when deer move—particularly if it’s chilly.
+Deer are naturally inclined to move at sunrise and sunset, so of course, that’s when hunters hit the woods hard.
+To avoid pressure from the crowds, try hunting nocturnal bucks from more secluded areas or at midday when many hunters abandon their efforts for a few hours.
+Specifically, try between 10 a.m. and 2 p.m.
+This period has proven fruitful for persistent hunters, and studies show it’s a time when deer get on their feet—particularly if it’s chilly.

 7. Hunt the Rut

 If all else fails and your target buck refuses to daylight, wait until he follows the call of nature during the rut.
 The breeding season is the most powerful influence on a nocturnal buck and the most likely time he’ll roam.
-Most mature bucks will cruise outside core areas and even beyond the boundaries of home ranges during the rut—within hunting hours.
+Most mature bucks change patterns and cruise outside core areas and even beyond the boundaries of home ranges during the rut.
 You just need to be in his path when he does.
-Find tips on how to successfully hunt the rut in this article.
+Find helpful tips here to successfully hunt the rut.
 And good luck!

-Did you know Redmond Apple or Cherry Bomb long-range deer attractant and supplement can be a super effective way to lure in nocturnal bucks?
-Introduce the Bomb at camera sites or near stands and bring hard-to-hunt bucks to locations you choose.
-Pick up some today in our online store!
+Did you know Redmond Apple or Cherry Bomb long-range deer attractant and supplement can be a super effective way to lure in nocturnal deer?
+Introduce Bomb at camera sites or near stands and bring hard-to-hunt bucks to locations you choose.
+Read Corey Smith's story of tagging the biggest recorded whitetail of 2021-22 using Cherry Bomb.
+Then pick up a bag in our online store!